Sin senos sí hay paraíso

 Sin senos sí hay paraíso, also known as Sin tetas sí hay paraíso in Colombia, is a Spanish-language telenovela that premiered on Telemundo on 19 July 2016.
-The telenovela is created by Gustavo Bolívar, based on the book Sin tetas sí hay paraíso, and in turn is a sequel to Sin senos no hay paraíso, and it is produced by Fox Telecolombia and Telemundo Studios for Telemundo, and distributed by Telemundo Internacional.
+The telenovela is created by Gustavo Bolívar, based on the book Sin tetas sí hay paraíso, and in turn is a sequel to Sin senos no hay paraíso.
+It is produced by Fox Telecolombia and Telemundo Studios for Telemundo, and distributed by Telemundo Internacional.

 The series revolves around a high school student, Catalina Marín (Carolina Gaitán), and her sister Catalina Santana (Carmen Villalobos), two sisters who despite their financial adversities show that it is not necessary to resort to prostitution, drug trafficking and breast surgery in order to live well.

-On 9 May 2019, Telemundo announced a spin-off series titled El final del paraíso that premiered on 13 August 2019, and ended on 9 December 2019.
-The spin-off marks the beginning of a new era of the series.
+In May 2019, Telemundo announced a spin-off series titled El final del paraíso, that aired from 13 August 2019 to 9 December 2019.

-On 25 January 2023, Telemundo announced at their 2023 lineup presentation that the series had been renewed for a fourth season.
+On 25 January 2023, Telemundo renewed the series for a fourth season that is set to premiere in November 2026.